Greece may find it is easier to close banks than re-open them

 The liquidity position of Greece’s banks and the strength of their balance sheets are crucial to how severe and lengthy capital controls will be.

-Greek banks are relying on 89 billion euros of emergency liquidity assistance (ELA) authorized by the ECB, but they are estimated to be near to using that capacity.
+Greek banks are relying on 89 billion euros of emergency liquidity assistance (ELA) authorised by the ECB, but they are estimated to be near to using that capacity.

 While Greek authorities need to limit outflows, they also need to avoid crippling cash flow in the economy or squeezing the population too hard.